LeelaChessZero/lc0/CONTRIBUTING.md

   starting work.
   * Small bug fixes are fine to submit without prior discussion.
-  * Large changes that add code rather than modifying existing code (e.g. new backends, new search algorithms) are in general fine too.
+  * Large changes that add code rather than modifying existing code (e.g. new backends, new search algorithms) are generally fine as well.
 Use your best judgement on whether your change may be controversial.
   * Changes that modify existing code (e.g. search algorithm tweaks, API changes) should be discussed first.

-Changes that may affect playing strength must be tested.
+Changes that may affect playing strength **must** be tested.

 * Unfortunately, we don't have a robust strength testing framework yet (working on it), so ask in the #testing-discuss channel on Discord for help with testing.
 * Even for Elo-positive changes, we need to balance the strength and maintainability of the code.
 If your change is Elo-positive but makes the code more complex, please discuss it first.
-Since recently, we have an option to clone the search algorithm in extreme cases.
+Recently, we added an option to clone the search algorithm in extreme cases.
 * Elo-neutral simplifications are always welcome.